-The use of water for recreational purposes is one of the 11 water uses regulated in terms of the NWA (Section 21j).
-The Department is developing a national policy towards "Recreation on Dams and Rivers" and this should, in the first instance, be adhered to.
+The use of water for recreational purposes is one of the 11 water uses regulated in terms of the NWA (Section 21 j).
+The Department is developing a national policy towards 'Recreation on Dams and Rivers' and this should, in the first instance, be adhered to.
 Recreational use can take many forms and only occasionally has any direct impact on the water resource.
 Most obvious are activities such as power-boating, sailing and swimming which can have quality / pollution impacts.
-Far more significant in terms of both quantity and quality is the release of water to allow for canoeing and other water sports downstream (The Berg, Dusi and Fish River canoe marathons being prime examples).
 These activities can bring very significant economic benefits to the WMAs concerned, and where water releases can be accommodated, particularly through alignment with the needs of the ecological Reserve or other downstream users, then so much the better.